tejalsakore/python/lecture-3/lecture-3.md

 c=a//b
 print(c)
 ```
-## 🏠 HomeWork
+## 🏠 Homework

->Write a program to print student information and use format function to inject variable.
+> Write a program to print student information and use format function to inject variable.

 > Write a program to implement an arithmetic operators.